jaredly/jerd/docs/Roadmap.md

 ## Immediate:

+HANDLE REFACTOR
+- [x] lift-effects, love it
+- [ ] need to wrap functions that are expected to have different arguments like `inner` in basic-effects, the `done` expects two effect handlers, but the final call to `log` only provides 1.
+How can I simplify that example?

 Type system changes:
 - [x] types need to be able to refer to themselves (recursion)
   - [x] basic self-referrential enum